Ian Molyneux MBACP(Reg)

 25 Oxford Road

-In my work, I help people to find new ways of standing up to the problems that they bring to counselling to discuss.
-Problems often have a way of getting us stuck in life and can prevent us from seeing a way forward, narrowing down our options and making us forget our unique strengths, values and abilities.
+In my work, I help individuals to find new ways of considering the difficulties that they bring to counselling and therapy to discuss.
+Difficulties or problems often have a way of getting us stuck in life and can prevent us from seeing a way forward, narrowing down our options and making us forget our unique strengths, values and abilities.
 Problems can dominate us and stop us from living the life we would prefer to live.

 Who do I work with?